janardhanv/scala-bootstrapper/lib/template/TUTORIAL.md

 TODO: add link to scala school lesson on SBT

+### Log some information about your service.

+You can use the com.twitter.logging package to implement logging for your service.
+You can use this package by adding this to the top of your Scala file.

+	import com.twitter.logging.Logger

+Now, you can initialize the logger using:

+	private[this] val log = Logger.get("class_name")

+and then log information based on a series of "Levels."
+As specified by the API (linked below), they include "critical", "debug", "fatal", "info," and "warning."

+For example, if you want to log an info message, you can use:

+	log.info("Starting birdname service now.")

+Documentation for the logging package is online at go/logging.

 ### Add an admin / dashboard page.

 ### Add a new dependency to your project, perhaps twitter/util?